s4536458/s4536458.github.io/index.md

 # Question 1 Blog by Anjana Nanayakkara
-The purpose of this blog is to outline key concepts I have learned from the 'FastAI' course.

 <!-----------------------------------------------------------
                      (Section about myself)
   ---------------------------------------------------------->
-## **About Me**
+## **About Me & Blog**
-    I am an electrical engineering student, at the Univeristy of Queensland.
-Whilst my passion is power system studies, I have always been intrigued by AI.
+    - I am an electrical engineering student, at the Univeristy of Queensland.
+    - Whilst my passion is power system studies, I have always been intrigued by AI.
+    - The purpose of this blog is to outline key concepts I have learned from the 'FastAI' course.

 <!---(Photo of myself) -->
 <img src="images/AnjanaNanayakkara.jpg" width="417" height="625">

 <!-----------------------------------------------------------
-                         SECTION 1
+                         Articles
   ---------------------------------------------------------->
-## **1: Section 1: Learned Concepts**
+# **Neural Net Foundations**
 * Hello and welcome to this blog.